2000nickels/2000nickels.github.com/source/_posts/2012-07-08-hypercritical-length.markdown

 {% img /images/hypercritical_length_short_cdf.png Cumulative distribution of pre- and post-goal shows %}

 Let me express my thanks to John Siracusa and Dan Benjamin for making the Hypercritical podcast.
 Long or short, I look forward to it every week.

+**Update:** For your analysis pleasure, I've put the [raw data into a Google spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0An2aYNMmjYsXdFZrWlhuMDJaSkJhZHVRdzZMMnlmMmc#gid=0).
+That includes the episode titles, lengths and what John said to make me call it a *short* show.